 Bruce himself is an entrepreneur.
 In fact, he is on the board of the CT chapter of Entrepreneur Organization; he attends regional and international conferences.
-Whether you or your spouse is the entrepreneur, let us help you bring your divorce to conclusion with a reasonable result so that everyone can move on.
+Whether you or your spouse is the entrepreneur, let an experienced Connecticut divorce lawyer help you bring your divorce to conclusion with a reasonable result so that everyone can move on.

 Ending The Conflict When Cost Is Not a Concern

-In high-wealth divorces, one or both parties has the financial means to continue the fight beyond that which is wise.
-With substantial resources comes the ability to sustain a war over property, child visitation, or other issues within the marriage that are not resolved.
+In high net worth divorces, one or both parties has the financial means to continue the fight beyond that which is wise.
+With substantial resources comes the ability to sustain a war over property, retirement assets, separate property, child visitation, or other issues within the marriage that are not resolved.
 It is often a challenge to bring that war to a conclusion, especially when cost is not as critical a concern.